Local browser tools for images, video, and audio

 Start with the right page

-Open Picmu and keep the work local.
+Open Picmu and keep the work on your device.

 Choose your language, go straight to the image, video, or audio hub, and use a page that matches the job instead of guessing inside a generic editor.